Salgado3/codingChallenges/reactJS.md

 What is React.js ?

-Why would you use React.js ?
+"A Javascript library for building user interfaces."

+React is a library that allows devs to build reusable pieces of code (components) in a quick and easy manner.
+A lot of popular websites are built with React on top (Netflix, Fb, instagram, Scotch IO)

+Why would you use React.js?
+Scalability, open sources, allows for parts of user interface to render without refreshing entire page, and all in all, it's simple.

 What are components ?